cyrraz/letter-template/README.md

 # latex-letter-template
-Very simple template for a letter in LaTeX
+Very simple template for a letter in LaTeX.

 In the following, it is assumed that you already have a distribution for the TeX typesetting system, such as [Tex Live](https://www.tug.org/texlive/).